Wordsongs.com

 or call the Alcoholics Anonymous office closest to where you live.

-C. Steven Blue is also the pioneering author of the very first poetry chapbook actually published as a Facebook page!
+C. Steven Blue is the pioneering author of the very first poetry chapbook actually published as a Facebook page!
 Created in 2016, it is a multi-media, cyberspace experience, completely free to read, hear and watch!
 You can experience it here: Facebook Chapbook.

 Like many other authors, Steven likes to read his work in front of an audience, but he also likes to perform it.
 He performs many of his poems accompanying himself on hand drums, with original music, or both.
 He creates music and rhythms to match the poem he performs.
-As an amateur musician and recording engineer, he has spent years perfecting these skills, which are also self-taught.
+As a musician and recording engineer, he has spent years perfecting these skills, which are also self-taught.

 Like many other authors, Steven likes to read his work in front of an audience, but he also likes to perform it.
 He performs many of his poems accompanying himself on hand drums, with original music, or both.
 He creates music and rhythms to match the poem he performs.
-As an amateur musician and recording engineer, he has spent years perfecting these skills, which are also self-taught.
+As a musician and recording engineer, he has spent years perfecting these skills, which are also self-taught.

 As a producer and host of literary and arts events in Eugene, Oregon, some of Steven's most popular events have included the Poetry Workshop & Poetry Showcase at the Eugene Public Library (2012-2014), the Oregon Author Book-signing Series @ Eugenius Market (2012), the Eugene Poetry Open Mic (2012), The Poetry Stage @ Festival Of Eugene (2014-2015), and the Poets Corner bookselling events, three times a year (2016-present).
 These three events give published authors (with new books) an opportunity to sell their books to a local audience.
 For four years now, Steven has produced and co-hosted BURNIN' DOWN THE BARNES, a monthly literary reading series and open mic, at the Eugene Barnes & Noble Bookstore.
-Many of these events are part of local fundraisers and benefits, or help specific charities and causes. **All of his current events are on pause due to the pandemic.
+Many of these events are part of local fundraisers and benefits, or help specific charities and causes. **All of his current events have been on pause due to the pandemic.

 Steven personally videotapes many of his events and readings, which he then posts on his YouTube channel.
 Over the years, his events have helped countless authors, artists and musicians to gain wider exposure.
 He has hosted readings and open mics, in both California and Oregon, for more than 30 years.